-5.1 With which external organizations (outside VA) is information shared/received?
-What information is shared/received, and for what purpose?
-How is the information transmitted and what measures are taken to ensure it is secure?
+5.1 List the external organizations (outside VA) that information shared/received. and information shared/received, and the purpose, and how the information transmitted and what measures are taken to ensure it is secure.

-Is the sharing of information outside the agency compatible with the original collection?
-If so, is it covered by an appropriate routine use in a SORN?
-If not, please describe under what legal mechanism the IT system is allowed to share the information in identifiable form or personally identifiable information outside of VA.
+The sharing of information outside the agency must be compatible with the original collection.
+The sharing must be covered by an appropriate routine use in a SORN.
+If not covered, please describe under what legal mechanism the IT system is allowed to share the information in identifiable form or personally identifiable information outside of VA.